kristerw/smtgcc/README.md

 ```
 telling us that the output IR of the dce pass is not a refinement of the input that comes from ifcvt (in this case the error is in the vectorizer pass, but we are treating vect followed by dce as one pass because of [PR 111257](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=111257)) because the result has more UB than the original, and the tool give us an example for `n = 5` where this happens.

+### Limitations
+Limitations in the current version:
+* Function calls are not implemented.
+* Exceptions are not implemented.
+* Only tested on C and C++ source code.
+* Only little endian targets are supported.
+* Irreducible loops are not handled.
+* Memory semantics is not correct:
+  - Strict aliasing does not work, so you must pass `-fno-strict-aliasing` to the compiler.
+  - Handling of pointer provenance is too restrictive.
+  - ...

 ## smtgcc-tv-backend
 smtgcc-tv-backend compares the GIMPLE IR from  the last GIMPLE pass with the generated assembly code, and complains if the resulting assembly code is not a refinement of the GIMPLE IR (that is, if the backend has miscompiled the program).